sungwoonpark0502/Today-I-Learned/git & github/git.md

 2. git status => see the changes or new files added
 3. git add . => add all the files
 4. git commit -m "changed" => commit

+Clone = Bring a repo that is hosted somewhere like Github into a folder on your local machine add = track your files and changes in Git commit = save your files in Git push = upload Git commits to a remote repo, like GitHub pull = download changes from remote repo to your local machine, the opposite of push